w3f/polkadot-wiki/docs/maintain-guides-democracy.md

 the democracy lock has been released.

 Note that this applies only to locked DOT that were used for voting on referenda.
-In order to unlock DOT locked by voting for Polkadot Council members, you need to go to the [Council](https://polkadot.js.org/apps/#/council) page, click "Vote", and then click on "Unvote All".
+In order to unlock DOT locked by voting for members of the Polkadot Council, you need to go to the [Council](https://polkadot.js.org/apps/#/council) page, click "Vote", and then click on "Unvote All".